Jean-Luc Baker: 2023–2024 season

 Hawayek and Baker were assigned to the 2023 Grand Prix de France and 2023 NHK Trophy.
 However, they withdrew from those events on October 23 and October 25 due to Baker suffering a concussion.

 On January 15, Hawayek announced that they had "made the tough decision to take a step back from competing for the remainder of the season and reevaluate our options for future seasons."

+Partnership with Marjorie Lajoie for Canada

+2026–27 season: Return to competition

+In June 2026, it was announced that Baker had teamed up with Canadian ice dancer, Marjorie Lajoie, with plans to return to competitive ice dance.
+It was also stated that the team would represent Canada and train at the Ice Academy of Montreal.

 Career as a choreographer

-Following the initial announcement of his and Hawayek's break from competitive ice dancing, Baker began working as a figure skating choreographer.
+Following the announcement of Hawayek and Baker's break from competitive ice dancing, Baker began working as a figure skating choreographer.
 His clients have included: